PhD - Doctorate degree in English Literature

 back to top

-PhD students take a total of five graduate seminars including 829 -- Literary Conversations: Introduction to Advanced Studies in Literature and 919 -- Advanced Academic Reading and Writing, if this was not already taken as part of their MA degree,
+Doctorate degree in English students take a total of five graduate seminars including 829 -- Literary Conversations: Introduction to Advanced Studies in Literature and 919 -- Advanced Academic Reading and Writing, if this was not already taken as part of their MA degree,

-Students are responsible for keeping track of how many long papers they owe.
+Doctorate degree in English students are responsible for keeping track of how many long papers they owe.

 The University Scholarship committee grants awards on the basis of academic merit and financial need.
 Unfortunately, these awards are not announced until after enrollment and first payments are made.